Solutions Search Results

 Using lessons learned and experts in the field, this webinar helped advise how to set up your site for creating a Smart Labs Program.
 Prioritizing energy efficiency in labs can help organizations quickly meet their energy-saving goals.

-Historic Clark Hall implemented significant HVAC, lighting and water improvements to substantially reduce energy and water consumption in the mixed-use building that houses everything from classrooms and offices to laboratories, a library and café.
+UVA implemented significant HVAC, lighting and water improvements at Clark Hall, mixed-use building that houses everything from classrooms and offices to laboratories, a library and café, to reduce energy by 65% and water consumption significantly.

 This webinar highlighted best practices for developing a Smart Labs Program and featured results from partners who participated in the 3-year Better Buildings Smart Labs Accelerator.